 - We regularly review, and where necessary, update our privacy information.
 If we have any new uses of your personal data then we will bring it to your attention before we start the processing.

-- Getting the right to be informed correct helps us comply with other aspects of the GDPR and to build trust with you.
+- Getting the right to be informed correct helps us comply with other aspects of the UK GDPR and to build trust with you.
 Getting it wrong means that we may be fined and can also lead to reputational damage for us.

 There may be occasions when it is necessary and proportionate to restrict the provision of information in the context of law enforcement.